kuzeko/sparqlbye/README.md

 ## Installation

     mvn package
-    java -jar sparqlbye-{version}.jar
+    java -jar target/sparqlbye-{version}.jar

-Then point your browser to `localhost:5555/`.
-Note that SPARQLByE depends on an external SPARQL endpoint and expects it to be available in port `8890`.
+Then point your browser to `http://localhost:5555/`.
+Note that SPARQLByE depends on an external SPARQL endpoint and expects it to be available in `http://localhost:8890/`.